 How to Make KFC Copycat Potato Wedges

-In a large bowl combine the egg and milk.
-In a second bowl combine flour with seasoned salt, ground black pepper, paprika, and garlic powder.
+In a large bowl combine the egg and a cup milk.
+In a second bowl combine a cup flour with seasoned salt, ground black pepper, paprika, and garlic powder.

-The chain is also testing out a new chicken sandwich that is 20% bigger than the original crispy chicken sandwich, so look out for that in the future.
+The chain also introduced a new chicken sandwich that is 20% bigger than the original crispy chicken sandwich earlier this year, which customers took better than the potato wedges announcement.